tniessen/node-pqclean/API.md

 #### `privateKey.sign(message)`

-Computes a signature for the given `message` using this private key.
+Computes a detached signature for the given `message` using this private key.
 The `message` must be a `BufferSource`.
 Returns a `Promise` that resolves to an `ArrayBuffer`, which is the signature.

 The size of the signature is at most `privateKey.algorithm.signatureSize`.

+#### `privateKey.signEmbed(message)`

+Signs the given `message` using this private key and embeds both into a single signed message.
+The `message` must be a `BufferSource`.
+Returns a `Promise` that resolves to an `ArrayBuffer`, which is the signed message.

+The size of the signed message is at most the byte length of the `message` plus `privateKey.algorithm.signatureSize`.

 ## Classic API